 Notification of Account Holder of Allegation of Copyright Infringement: The designated agent of the law school will notify the account holder who appears to have posted the allegedly infringing material that an investigation procedure will be conducted according to published policy.
 Procedure for Investigation and Disposition of Copyright Infringement Allegations.
 If the allegedly infringing material is being used for a class at the Law School, the designated agent will attempt to secure an arrangement with the copyright holder for use of the allegedly infringing material by the account holder until the end of the current academic term.
 Failing a satisfactory arrangement, the designated agent will notify the account holder and investigate of the alleged infringement and act as set forth below regarding any allegedly infringing material.
-If, after the investigation, the designated agent will notify the copyright holder and the account holder, the designated agent will notify the copyright holder and the account holder.
-If the designated agent will notify the copyright holder and the account holder of this determination.
+If, after the investigation, the designated agent determines that the allegedly infringing material appears not to infringe on the copyright of the copyright holder, the designated agent will notify the copyright holder and the account holder of this determination.
 If the copyright holder disagrees with the determination of the designated agent, the copyright holder may request in writing that the Law School ask its attorneys to render an opinion as to whether the allegedly infringing material constitutes copyright infringement.
 If the material is determined not to constitute copyright infringement, the material will remain on the network.